h15200/notes/system-design.md

   - ex. web servers, dbs, caches
 - Offline systems or `batch processing` systems process lots of data
   - high throughput is prioritized
-  - `mapReduce` is a classic example of an offline system
+  - `mapReduce` is a classic example of an offline system.
+Was the original method
+  - `spark` uses DataFlow Engines which is an upgrade to mapReduce.
+This is currently the popular implementations of batch processing
   - message queues are also offline
 - streaming systems are between the two